FACILITATING COHERENT MOVEMENT

 At the conclusion of the course the participant will:

 1) Be able to discern key areas of increased stress in posture and basic movements.

-2) Demonstrate an enhanced understanding of the biomechanics of the skeleton, joints and soft tissues.
+2) Demonstrate a basic understanding of the bio-mechanics of the skeleton, joints and soft tissues.

 3) Be able to visually assess habitual movement patterns.

 4) Be able to palpate and discern significant joint and soft tissue restrictions.

 5) Be able to identify and palpate inherent movement bias.